edgedb/edgedb/docs/datamodel/functions.rst

 DDL commands
 ============

-This section describes the DDL statements for creating, altering, and dropping functions.
+This section describes the low-level DDL commands for creating, altering, and dropping functions.